Barry Alvarez says Wisconsin men's basketball coach Greg Gard has his 'full support' after players' criticisms surface

 Statement from Director of Athletics Barry Alvarez pic.twitter.com/3i4xDOlTB7— Wisconsin Basketball (@BadgerMBB) June 22, 2021

-In that audio, players told Gard they didn’t have a relationship with him and they feel that he did not care about their futures.
+In that audio, players aired a number of grievances with Gard, including their feeling that they didn’t have a relationship with him, that Gard did not have their backs or care about their futures and that he didn’t do enough to instill confidence in players who were struggling.

+“We’ve got guys crying in here because they want to have that relationship with you, but we don’t have it,” forward Micah Potter said during the meeting.
+“And that’s what we’re starving for, we don’t have it. ...
+For the freshmen, this is the first time they’ve been away from their families in their entire life.
+They’re in a pandemic, they’re in a bubble, they can’t see people, and so you are their father figure.
+And there’s zero relationship.”

+The recording cuts off after each of the seven players addressed Gard at least once.
+Multiple people in the room told the State Journal that coaches and players spoke after what was on the recording, and Gard addressed players’ concerns later in the meeting.

 “I care deeply about the student-athletes in our program,” Gard’s statement said.
 “I want nothing more than to help them and see them succeed on and off the court.
 Our program has a lengthy track record of doing both.
 But the path to a championship or to graduation is not always easy.
 Sometimes there are setbacks.
 Difficult conversation have to be had.
 Sometimes people just need to get things off their chest.
 At the end of the day, I believe we are all better for having gone through challenging moments.”